Casao/jasmine-as-promised/README.md

 bower install jasmine-as-promised
 ```

-And Bower will also auto-install the `Jasmine` library for you; as part of this libraries install.
+And Bower will also auto-install the `Jasmine` library for you; as part of this library install.

 ## How Does This Work!?